eurstudent/Computer-Science-Paper/README.md

 fastLSH   {\
   Fast LSH is a different Locallity sensitive Algorithm which is less accurate but is very fast. -> used for quick comparing new implementations\
   }\
-candidatePairsByModelID {\
+Important Words {\
-  Boolean: If True algorithm will try to find modelID's in title and/or Featuremap.
-After LSH products will be checked if two times the same modelID is found.
-To keep this        method robust and scalable.
-The candidate pair must still go through Similarity clustering\
+  Boolean: If True algorithm Will add prior beliefs to the model words which will be given a weight in the algorithm.
   }\
 threshold  {\
   Jaccard Similarity threshold.
 Determines the amount of Candidate pairs that is said to be a true pair.\